Jo-Anne Polak: Career

 As an adult, Polak continued to remain with the Progressive Conservatives and worked for Member of Parliament Susan Fish and Phil Gillies.
-She also was a campaign organizer for John Crosbie in 1983 and Larry Grossman in 1985.
+She was also a campaign organizer for John Crosbie in 1983 and Larry Grossman in 1985.
 During her political career, Polak became an account manager for an Ottawa public relations company in 1984.
 While in public relations, Polak joined the Ottawa Rough Riders in 1987.

 For the Rough Riders, Polak was initially named business manager in December 1988, and became a co-general manager alongside Steve Goldman later that month.
 As general manager, Polak became the first woman to hold an executive role in the Canadian Football League and the first woman general manager of a North American sports team.
-During this time period, Polak was the alternate governor for the Rough Riders between 1989 to 1991.
+During this time period, Polak was the alternate governor for the Rough Riders between 1989 and 1991.
 She held the position of general manager until stepping down in November 1991.

 After leaving the Rough Riders, Polak was briefly a radio host from 1992 to 1993 before working at Hill & Knowlton Canada as the company's vice president until 2007.
 Polak went on to work in communications at Canada Post as general manager in 2008 before her promotion to vice president of communications in 2011.
+She left the job at Canada Post in January 2025.

+On July 2, 2025, it was announced that Polak would be joining the Football Canada Board of Directors as its new Chairperson, succeeding Peter Baxter.

-Personal life
+Honours and personal life

-Polak is married with two step-children.
+Polak received the Order of Ottawa during 2025.
+She is married with two step-children.